 It sounds like a scientific term, but Diatom Fossil Powder is actually a natural product made up of the fossilised remains of tiny, aquatic algae called diatoms.

-Its high Amorphous Silica content (up to 99% purity) fights the effects of aging by improving the body’s use of calcium and other minerals, and by helping the body to produce collagen.
+Its high Amorphous Silica content (up to 99% purity) fights the effects of ageing by improving the body’s use of calcium and other minerals, and by helping the body to produce collagen.

 This remineralises, strengthens and protects bones, joints and ligaments and helps form stronger, healthier hair, skin and nails.